Oregon National Guard Physician Assistant Sets New World Record for Hand Release Push-Ups

 |0

-This work, Oregon National Guard Physician Assistant Sets New World Record for Hand Release Push-Ups [Image 5 of 5], by MAJ Wayne Clyne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oregon National Guard Physician Assistant Sets New World Record for Hand Release Push-Ups, by MAJ Wayne Clyne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Oregon National Guard Physician Assistant Sets New World Record for Hand Release Push-Ups